-In May 2011, we announced the release of Brightcove App Cloud, or App Cloud, and made its first commercial sale in September 2011.
+In May 2011, we announced the initial release of Brightcove App Cloud, or App Cloud.
+We made our first commercial sale of App Cloud in September 2011 and made App Cloud generally commercially available in November 2011.
 App Cloud is a software application development and management platform designed to help customers publish and distribute video and other professional digital media through software applications across multiple Internet-connected devices.
 We refer to these applications as content apps.
 We believe App Cloud will serve the market for the development and management of content apps much like Video Cloud serves the market for publishing and distributing video content online.